oracle/graal/docs/graalvm-as-a-platform/implement-language.md

 A sample POM using `--upgrade-module-path` to export Language API packages can be found in the [Simple Language POM.xml](https://github.com/graalvm/simplelanguage/blob/master/language/pom.xml#L58) file.

-NOTE: Disabling the locator effectively removes all installed languages from a GraalVM distribution (since the locator locates the languages).
-To use them you have to manually add them to the module path.
+NOTE: Disabling the locator effectively removes all installed languages from the module path as the locator also creates the class loader for the languages.
+To still use the builtin languages add them to the module-path by pointing the module-path to all needed language homes (e.g. $GRAALVM/languages/js).

 ### Other JVM Implementations